Susul-1312/quantumbogosort/README.md

 const list = [2,4,5,6,2,3,4,6,7,3,2]
 const sortedList = quantumBogoSort(list)

-// iff we reach this point, the list is sorted console.log(sortedList) // [2, 2, 2, 3, 3, 4, 4, 5, 6, 6, 7]
+// if we reach this point, the list is sorted console.log(sortedList) // [2, 2, 2, 3, 3, 4, 4, 5, 6, 6, 7]
 ```